Multiple Award IDIQ Procurement of SWCS Battery Set, NSN:1HM 6140 016310119 VJ

 Buyer not available

 The Department of Defense, specifically the Department of the Navy through NAVSUP Weapon Systems Support, is soliciting proposals for the procurement of High Voltage Power Supplies (HVPS) under solicitation number N00383.
-The requirement includes the furnishing of two units of HVPS, identified by NSN 7RH 6130 016102269 E7 and part numbers 561R301H04 / 1316100G4, which are critical for various naval applications.
-Interested vendors must ensure they are an approved source prior to award, and if not, must submit the necessary documentation as outlined in the NAVSUP WSS source approval brochure.
+The requirement includes the supply of two units of HVPS, identified by NSN 7RH 6130 016102269 E7 and part numbers 561R301H04 / 1316100G4, which are critical for various naval applications.
+Interested vendors must ensure they are an approved source prior to award, and if not, they must submit the necessary documentation as outlined in the NAVSUP WSS source approval brochure.
 Proposals are due by March 14, 2025, and should be submitted via email to Peter Kobryn at peter.kobryn@navy.mil.
 For further inquiries, contact Peter Kobryn at 215-697-4313.